 Reserves are funds in your Xendit account that are temporarily locked to cover future liabilities such as chargebacks or disputes.
-The funds are still yours but cannot be withdrawn until released.
+The funds are still yours but cannot be withdrawn until they are released.
+If a reserve policy applies to your account:

-• You see a Reserve Balance in the Dashboard.
+You will see a Reserve Balance in your Xendit Dashboard.

-• You received an email saying a reserve was added or updated.
+You will receive an email saying a reserve was added or updated.

 How Reserves Work